Adventure Anderson

 Nestled in the mountains of East Tennessee, the Clinch tailwater is 13 miles in length and flows from Norris Dam, at River Mile 80, to the Highway 61 Bridge near Clinton, TN, at River Mile 67.

-What kind of fish can be found in the Clinch?
+What kind of fish can be found in the Clinch River?

 Rainbow Trout, Brown Trout and brook trout call the Clinch home.
 Almost all of the fish caught will be robust, wild, quality fish.
 The average trout will be 11 to 12 inches in length.
 Trout in the 14 to 16 inch range are common, and on most days one can reasonably expect to hook one or two fish in the 18 to 22 inch range.
 It is not unusual for a skilled angler to land a half dozen fish over 18 inches during the sulfur emergence in spring.
 Good mayflies typically hatch from May to June and a steady midge hatch can be predictable during the summer and winter months.
 The majority of the fisheries diets for the Clinch River consist of midges, black flies, sow bugs, scuds, and small caddis pupa.
 Also big streamers and terrestrials are always an effective alternative to dry fly fishing!
 Whether wading or floating; anglers can pursue dry fly, wet fly, or streamer fishing with spectacular trophy fish.
 The Clinch River Tail-water is stocked with rainbow trout, brown trout, and brook trout from March through September.